VanAndelInstitute/pbc-iscan-qcarray/README.md

 - [bafRegress](https://genome.sph.umich.edu/wiki/BAFRegress) - Contamination testing
 - analysis - Perform the remaining QC analysis steps to determine sample mislabling

 This first two parts of the workflow are implemented as AWS Serverless, event-driven processes.
-The last part of the workflow (QC) is implemented as a Jupyter notebook in R.
+The last part of the workflow (QC) is implemented as a Jupyter notebook in R. See the [README](analysis/README.md) for that part.

  ![](workflow.png)